The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Introduction

-As we will recap in \cref{s:background} below, the infinity Laplacian can be formally understood as limit of a family of $p$-Laplacian operators for $p \rightarrow \infty$.
-Hence, there is a natural relation between the eigenfunctions of the $p$-Laplacian and the eigenfunctions of the infinity Laplacian.
-In the last decade nonlinear eigenvalue problems of both the $p$-Laplacian operator as well as the infinity Laplacian operator have gained increasing attention \cite{gilboa2018nonlinear, le2006eigenvalue, lindqvist1990equation}.
-Horak discussed numerical approximations for the two smallest eigenvalues of the $p$-Laplacian operator for different values of $1<p\leq 10$ in \cite{horak2011numerical}.
+In contrast, numerical methods for the eigenvalue problem of the infinity Laplacian have received much less attention so far.
+As we will recap in \cref{s:background} below, the infinity Laplacian \rev and its eigenfunctions arise as limits of \nc $p$-Laplacian operators and their eigenfunctions.
+In the last decade nonlinear eigenvalue problems of the $p$-Laplacian operator have gained increasing attention \cite{le2006eigenvalue, lindqvist1990equation} and \rev were used for signal processing applications \cite{gilboa2018nonlinear,cohen2020introducing,bungert2019computing}. \nc Horak discussed numerical approximations for the two smallest eigenvalues of the $p$-Laplacian operator for different values of $1<p\leq 10$ in \cite{horak2011numerical}, see also the work \cite{bozorgnia2016convergence} of the first author of this paper.
 For large values of $p$, however, it turns out to be difficult to compute eigenvalues and corresponding eigenfunctions of the $p$-Laplacian due to stiffness of the discretized systems.
 On the other hand, the eigenvalue problem for the infinity Laplacian operator has been analytically studied for example by Juutinen, Lindqvist, Kawohl, Manfredi, and Saksman in \cite{juutinen2005higher, juutinen1999infinity,juutinen1999eigenvalue,lindqvist2000superharmonicity, yu2007some}.
-A natural approach to numerically approximate eigenfunctions of the infinity Laplacian is to look at eigenfunctions of the $p$-Laplacian for high values of $p$ (cf.~\cite{bozorgnia2016convergence,horak2011numerical}, for instance).
-To the best of our knowledge a direct numerical approximation of the first and second eigenfunctions of the infinity Laplacian operator has not been investigated so far.
+In \cite{hynd2016inverse} the authors investigate a inverse iteration to solve the $p$-Laplacian eigenvalue problem and, as a byproduct, prove convergence to infinity Laplacian eigenfunctions as $p$ is sent to $\infty$ along the iteration.
+To the best of our knowledge a direct numerical approximation of eigenfunctions of the infinity Laplacian operator has not been investigated so far.

+\rev Let us mention that there is a large body of literature which deals methods to solve abstract nonlinear eigenvalue problems related to the minimization of a Rayleigh quotient.
+Some methods that are worth mentioning in this context are gradient flows of the Rayleigh quotient like \cite{feld2019rayleigh,bungert2019asymptotic}, or iterative methods like for instance nonlinear power methods \cite{bungert2021nonlinear}.
+Comprehensive reviews on the topic which also relate continuous flows and discrete iterations are \cite{gilboa2021iterative,bungert2022gradient}.
+However, as we will see all of these methods are not applicable for finding eigenfunctions of the infinity Laplace operator since such functions are special minimizers of a Rayleigh quotient with infinitely many other minimizers.
+Furthermore, these flows and iterations cannot deal with higher eigenfunctions than ground states.